jashatton/pizza_shop/README.md

 Fragments are small applications.

-They might be React applications, or any other implementation.
+They might be React applications, or any other implementations.

 Fragments do not need to necessarily render something.